SirTori/indenticator/README.md

     /***************************************************/
     /********** Inner Indent Highlight Config **********/
     /***************************************************/
-    /* Wether to highlight the indent of the block enclosed by the current line */ "indenticator.inner.showHighlight": false
+    /* Whether to highlight the indent of the block enclosed by the current line */ "indenticator.inner.showHighlight": false
     /* Color of the indent marker for dark themes */ "indenticator.inner.color.dark": "#888",